Freezing Green Beans, How to Freeze Green Beans, Freezing Vegetables at Home

 Salt/pepper to taste

-• Freezing green beans is the answer to enjoying fresh vegetables long after your garden has been tucked away for the winter months!
+Thaw frozen green beans.
+Cook in as little unsalted water as possible in a covered saucepan.
+Drain and add butter, cream, sugar, salt, and pepper to taste.
+Freezing some of your green bean crop is the answer to enjoying fresh vegetables long after your garden has been tucked away for the winter months!

 Back To Top